foxBMS/foxbms-2/docs/tools/debugger/debugger-lauterbach.rst

 to select the ELF file, then set the target to "Up"-state, download the ELF file onto the target and then press the "Up and Go"-button in order to reset the target and start with an attached debugger.

+Using a trace probe
+^^^^^^^^^^^^^^^^^^^
+Lauterbach supplies in addition to the debug probes also a trace probe for the TMS570LC4357 target.
+Please refer to their customer support for details.

+The setup of `Fraunhofer IISB`_ consists of a LA-3505 debugger connected to a LA-3500 trace probe. |foxbms| features a compliant Mictor-38 connector in order to be able to connect trace ports with up to 8 bit.
+If you need more bandwith, please contact us.
+The standard design can be adapted to up to 32 bit trace bandwith.